foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   After the first 30 days, your A1 instance will be disabled.
 This instance is what Foundry is running on.
 Your Foundry will become inaccessible and it will look like your Foundry installation is down.

-  After an additional 30 days, the Foundry A1 instance will will be deleted (terminated) including any data that is not backed up.
+  After an additional 30 days, the Foundry A1 instance will be deleted (terminated) including any data that is not backed up.

   After that point, you must delete the existing A1 instance, and recreate a new A1 instance (pending availability in your region) and attach it to your existing Boot Volume (or a volume restored from backup).